JorelAli/Rust-Elm-Template/README.md

 # Rust-Elm-Template

+> **NOTE**: This template is "production ready" (in the sense it'll work), but this README is very long, and the code has not been fully optimised.
+When this note box is gone, you can be assured that everything's neat and tidy!

 A template for creating web-based desktop applications (similar to Electron, but not Electron).

 It uses native WebView, in particular WebKit for Linux and macOS, and MSHTML on Windows.